kaptainkirk10/lite-60/README.md

 # lite-60

-Hi Doug,
+Hi D,
-Brooke found https://timeqube.com/ and asked if we could help make a stress-free timer for 60 minute counseling session
+B found https://timeqube.com/ and asked if we could help make a stress-free timer for 60 minute counseling session

 I have a microcontroller https://wiki.seeedstudio.com/XIAO-RP2040/ configured and running code